emmagraham/STAT540-UBC.github.io/subpages/assignments.md

 ## Homework
-- There are 8 question in this [assignment](../homework/assignment/homework.html).
-Start early!
-- Due date: March 18
-- For help on your homework mechanics, please see this list of [assignment tips](assignment_tips.html)
+For help on your homework mechanics, please see this list of [assignment tips](assignment_tips.html)

 ### STAT 540 Homework Submission Instructions

 **GitHub**
-You all have a private repository in STAT540-UBC organization account, i.e., the repo `lastname-firstnmae_STAT540_2016` .
+You all have a private repository in STAT540-UBC organization account, i.e., the repo `zz_lastname-firstnmae_STAT540_2017` .
 We assume that

 * You've already installed Git and (probably) a Git client.
 * You can use command line Git and/or your Git client and perhaps even RStudio to push, pull, etc. to/from GitHub.
-* All your work is nicely organized in *this* repository.
+* All your work is nicely organized in your repository.
 Your repository needs to include a clear top-level `README.md` that contains links to your work.
 This is the presentation of your repository and it helps others to find your work and contributions!

-**IMPORTANT NOTE**: use the repository within the organization assigned to you to submit all your course work (i.e., the repo `lastname-firstnmae_STAT540_2016`).
+**IMPORTANT NOTE**: use the repository within the organization assigned to you to submit all your course work (i.e., the repo `zz_lastname-firstnmae_STAT540_2017`).
 Do not use branches or other repositories.

 **Set-up your private GitHub repo for homework**